arve0/master/thesis_web.md

         e^{ i2 \pi (ux/m + vy/n) }
     . $$ {#eq:idft}

-The sums of [@eq:dft and @eq:idft] are seperatable and can be done separately in rows and columns, yielding the fast Fourier transform which reduces the calculation complexity from $O(mn)$ to $O(m \log{m} + n \log{n})$ [@gonzalez_digital_2007].
+The sums of [@eq:dft and @eq:idft] are independent and can be separated in rows and columns, yielding the fast Fourier transform which reduces the calculation complexity from $O(mn)$ to $O(m \log{m} + n \log{n})$ [@gonzalez_digital_2007].

-As mentioned, DFT has the property that a element wise multiplication in the frequency domain with one of the images complex conjugated is equivalent as a cross-correlation in the real domain.
+As briefly mentioned, DFT has the property that a element wise multiplication in the frequency domain with one of the images complex conjugated is equivalent as a cross-correlation in the real domain.
 The cross-correlation theorem states

 $$ f(x,y) \openbigstar g(x,y) =
     \mathfrak{F}^{-1} \left\{ F^\ast(u,v) G(u,v) \right\}.